MBR vs GPT: Which is Better for Your Hard Drive?

 The main difference between MBR and GPT is that MBR has some limitations for modern usage.
 Namely, MBR can only handle four primary partitions and 2TB of HDD space.
-GPT, meanwhile, doesn’t have these limits at all.
-There’s no limit to partitions or storage outside of what the drive itself can handle.
+GPT has no partition limit, so you can have ten partitions if you want.

 However, versions of Windows earlier than 8 can’t boot off of GPT drives.
-This means earlier OS versions have to use MBR on their primary/boot hard drives.
+This requirement means Windows 7 has to use MBR on its primary/boot hard drives.

 Another difference is MBR stores all information in one place, which could get corrupted and fail.
-GPT writes information in several areas of the drive and includes a secondary backup GPT Table for recovery if the first one gets corrupted or fails.
+GPT writes information in several drive areas and includes a secondary backup GPT Table for recovery if the first one gets corrupted or fails.

-Other than the differences between MBR and GPT mentioned above, GPT is capable of using newer device technologies, and it’s compatible with BIOS/MBR functions for backward compatibility of older, non-UEFI devices.
+Other than the differences between MBR and GPT mentioned above, GPT can use newer device technologies, and it’s compatible with BIOS/MBR functions for backward compatibility of older, non-UEFI devices.
 Lastly, bootup is usually faster with GPT and UEFI.

 Why Use GPT Partition Scheme?

-If you get an external HDD or SSD and have the choice between MBR or GPT partitioning, you should format the drive with GPT, just so that you can take advantage of the faster speeds, unlimited partitions, and significantly larger storage capacities.
+If you get an external HDD or SSD, and your PC supports MBR and GPT partitioning, you should format the drive with GPT.
+This option lets you take advantage of the faster speeds, unlimited partitions, and significantly larger storage capacities.